 Frame Time-Stamps: Precise frame time-stamps down to 1/100 of a sec and up 1000 FPS (29.97 standard)

-Change Batteries: Change batteries without restart or recalibration in MoBu
+Hot-Swappable Batteries: Change batteries without needing to restart or recalibrate

-- Key components for a precise IMU system calibration are:
+- Key components for exacting IMU system calibration:

-- Measurement: Correct length measurement of segments corresponding with each sensor (which is almost impossible to determine manually), and
+- Measurement: Correct measurement of finger bone length, almost impossible to determine manually, and

 - Structure: Exact matching of the geometric structure of an actor's skeleton to the geometric structure pre-configured in the matching calibration file, at the instance of initialization.

 Phalanx Length Measurement